Working with the College will be slightly different from the way you may be used to working with a school.

 We may need to contact you because:

 - Your young person is not attending College and we have not been advised of the absence in accordance with our absence procedure.
-This will usually be by telephone.
+This will usually be by telephone or email.
 For persistent absence, when we have not been able to contact you by telephone, we will write to you.

-- PPTs and subject tutors may contact you with concerns about engagement with the programme of study, persistent low level behaviour issues and unexplained absences.
-They may also contact you to let you know if your young person is entered into an award or competition.
+- Tutors may contact you with concerns about engagement with the programme of study, persistent low level behaviour issues and unexplained absences.

-- Heads of Department are in charge of a curriculum area and may contact you over serious academic achievement concerns or behavioural issues.
-They may also contact you to recognise and let you know when your young person has achieved something or note or won a competition.
+- Curriculum Diretorsare in charge of a curriculum area and may contact you over serious academic achievement concerns or behavioural issues.

 The College will, on occasion, issue surveys to gather the view of parents to inform planning and decision making.